joeblew99/gu/docs/concepts/dom.md

 Using the DOM packages requires the following packages, with each providing different portions of the HTML/HTML5 API:

 -	Trees Package(https://github.com/gu-io/gu/trees\) The `trees` package provides the central root structure for the GU DOM.
-It is the baseline package used in the creation of object instance to represent different tags, events, and attributes types.
+The baseline package used in the creation of object instance to represent different tags, events, and attributes types.

 ```go